mosen/micromdm.io/content/getting-started/index.md

 The third part of certificate management is verifying device identity.
 The MDM protocol requires client certificates for devices to authenticate to the server.
 This is usually done by telling the device to use a SCEP service to generate the certificate when it enrolls.

-*NOTE:* You could also create an enrollment profile by hand which includes an identity certificate (but the same identity would be shared by every device on the MDM).

 There are two flags to control the SCEP enrollment process: `--scep-url` and `--scep-challenge`.
 If you are running the [`micromdm/scep`](https://github.com/micromdm/scep) server with the default port (8080) and a challenge of `sekret`, then you would add these flags: